Here’s a look at the life of Jean-Bertrand Aristide, the first democratically elected president of Haiti.

 Marriage: Mildred (Trouillot) Aristide (January 20, 1996-present)

-Education: Grand Seminaire Notre Dame, Port-au-Prince, Haiti; Universite d'Etat d'Haiti B.A.; University of Montreal, Canada, M.A.; Jerusalem, Israel, Ph.D.
+Education: Grand Seminaire Notre Dame, Port-au-Prince, Haiti; Universite d’Etat d’Haiti, B.A.; University of Montreal, Canada, M.A.; University of South Africa, Pretoria, Ph.D.

 Religion: Roman Catholic